-This report is an assessment of the application submitted to Council for alterations and additions to existing dwelling house at 7 Reuss Street, Leichhardt.
+This report is an assessment of the application submitted to Council for ground and first floor alterations and additions to an existing dwelling-house and associated works at 51 Gipps Street, Birchgrove.
 The application was notified to surrounding properties and no submissions were received.
-There are no issues that have arisen from the application and therefore the application is recommended for approval.
+There are no major issues associated with the proposed works and the application is recommended for approval.